scil-vital/dwi_ml/docs/index.rst

 - **Models**: If you want to use our pre-trained models, you may contact us for access to the models learned weights.
 They will be available online once publications are accepted.

 - **Using hdf5**: In most cases, data must be organized correctly as a hdf5 before usage.
-See our page :ref:`ref_config_file` for an explanation.
+See our page :ref:`hdf5_usage` for an explanation.

     .. toctree::
         :maxdepth: 2